CyntiBinti/web-crawler/README.md

 ## Reflections

-Hello 👋 thanks for the opportunity to interview with Monzo!
-This was an enjoyably challenging task, balancing robustness and pragmatism within the time constraints.

 ### Functional Requirements

-I feel my solution successfully meets all the core requirements:

 ✓ Visits each URL on the same domain
 ✓ Prints visited URLs and found links